matipan/matipan.github.io/content/posts/exploring-dagger-streamlining-ci-cd-pipelines-with-code.md

 With this approach we were able to containerize our build and test so that these processes run in the exact same way on all machines.
 Something I've seen quite frequently, specially in the Java ecosystem, is that developers usually run build and test commands in their CI workflows by re-using whatever abstraction the CI runtime provides.
 For example, in the case of Github workflows I've seen people often use the [gradle action](https://github.com/gradle/gradle-build-action) to run gradle commands directly in their CI.
 What usually ends up happening is that the action sets things up in a different way and then tests end up failing in the CI but not in the local environment of the developer.
 Leaving people confused and forced to ignore the tests in that PR because who has time to debug the CI?

-Now for the interesting part: integration tests.
+Now for the interesting part: end to end tests.
 We mentioned previously that our service uses MySQL to store and retrieve the orders it is requested.
-To be able to run this integration tests we need to have MySQL running and the service connected to it.
+To be able to run these tests we need to have MySQL running and the service connected to it.
 Since we want this to be reproducible and run in our CI as well we will leverage docker-compose:
 ```yaml
 version: '3.9'